TorchDR/TorchDR/README.md

 z_gpu = UMAP(n_neighbors=30, device="cuda").fit_transform(x)
 ```

+**Device Management**: By default (`device="auto"`), computations use the input data's device.
+For optimal memory management, you can keep input data on CPU while specifying `device="cuda"` to perform computations on GPU - TorchDR will handle transfers automatically.

 ### 🔥 PyTorch 2.0+ torch.compile Support

 **TorchDR** supports `torch.compile` for an additional performance boost on modern PyTorch versions.
 Just add the `compile=True` flag as follows: